Office of the Secretary, USDA.

 Comment: Discrimination on the basis of sexual orientation.
 One commenter objected to the ability of religious organizations, as well as other organizations, to discriminate on the basis of sexual orientation.

-USDA Response: Although Federal law prohibits persons from being excluded from USDA Federally assisted services or subjected to discrimination based on race, color, national origin, sex, age, or disability, it does not prohibit discrimination on the basis of sexual orientation.
+USDA Response: Although Federal law prohibits persons from being excluded from USDA Federally assisted services or subjected to discrimination based on race, color, national origin, sex, age, or disability, it does not prohibit discrimination on the basis of Start Printed Page 41379sexual orientation.
 We decline to impose such restrictions by regulation.

 Inherently Religious Activities